Billy Connolly: 1970s

 In 1972, Connolly made his theatrical debut, at the Cottage Theatre in Cumbernauld, with a revue called Connolly's Glasgow Flourish.
 He played the Edinburgh Festival Fringe with poet Tom Buchan, with whom he had written The Great Northern Welly Boot Show, and in costumes designed by the artist and writer John Byrne, who also designed the covers of the Humblebums' records.

 Also in 1972, Nat Joseph produced Connolly's first solo album, Billy Connolly Live!, a mixture of comedic songs and short monologues that hinted at what was to follow.
 In late 1973, Joseph produced the breakthrough album that propelled Connolly to British stardom.
 Recorded at a small venue, The Tudor Hotel in Airdrie, the record was a double album titled Solo Concert.
 Releasing a live double-album by a comedian who was virtually unknown (except to a cult audience in Glasgow) was an unusual gambit by Joseph but his faith in Connolly's talent turned out to be warranted.
 Joseph and his marketing team, which included publicist Martin Lewis, promoted the album to chart success on its release in 1974.
-It featured one of Connolly's most famous comedy routines — "The Crucifixion" — in which he likens Christ's Last Supper to a drunken night out in Glasgow.
+It featured one of Connolly's most famous comedy routines — "The Crucifixion" — in which he likens Christ's Last Supper to a drunken night out in the Saracen Head, Glasgow.
 The recording was banned by many radio stations at the time.